-1. What is a local levy?
+1. What is a local enrichment levy?

-a.
 A local property tax passed by voters of a school district that generates revenue for the local school district.
-All money generated by school district levies goes directly to the school district to pay for enhancements to the statefunded basic education.
+All money generated by school district enrichment levies goes directly to the school district to pay for enhancements to the state- funded basic education.
 By voting for a local levy, voters are voting for an additional property tax in their district.

-2. How many school districts have a local school levy?
+2. How many school districts have a local (enrichment) school levy?

-a.
-289 of the 295 school districts had a local levy in 2020.
+285 of the 295 school districts had a local levy in 2024.